 He adds that, given the price sensitivity of the market, there may be an opportunity for other price competitive wheat classes such as CNHR, and CPSR may fill a niche in a growing pasta market.
 Nigeria is also becoming a major global instant noodle producer which could be served by these wheat classes.

 Cigi mission members also visited two of the top three milling companies in Ghana which is a much smaller market than Nigeria but has similar growth potential for Canadian wheat imports, says Yvonne.
 Some milling companies are particularly pleased with using 100% CWRS.
 “Ghana also gets a fair bit of Turkish flour going into that market.
 But, in general, Ghana really loves CWRS.”

 She describes a “much more stressful baking operation” undertaken by smaller bakeries that also dominate the Ghanaian bread market.
 Production involves a long fermentation process where dough can sit for 10 hours before being baked in wood fire ovens.
 “It’s what they are accustomed to doing but sometimes they don’t put enough water in the dough because it will take longer to process and this way it is much easier to work with.
 But not optimizing absorption during processing of the raw material impacts the quality.”

 Customers in both countries indicated they are interested in Cigi workshops or other technical support, Yvonne says.
 The mission helped improve Cigi staff knowledge of market issues and customer requirements in the region to be better able to offer support in their continued use of Canadian wheat.

 Nigeria and Ghana were also visited in December as part of the annual new crop missions to customer countries around the world by a team representing Cigi, Canadian Grain Commission, and Cereals Canada, as well as an exporter and producer.
-Watch for a report on the missions at cigi.ca in January.
+Read the story here.